ajsidd/deep-learning-challenge/README.md

   - `SPECIAL_CONSIDERATIONS`

 - **Removed Variables**:
-  - `EIN` and `NAME`: These columns were removed because they do not provide any predictive value for the model.
+  - `EIN` and `NAME` and `ASK_AMT`: These columns were removed because they do not provide any predictive value for the model.
 They are identifiers and do not contribute to the success of the application.

 ### Compiling, Training, and Evaluating the Model